 An IAM v2 role consists of a list of actions.
-Some examples of those actions include reading IAM users, getting compliance profiles, or updating node status.
+Some examples of those actions include listing IAM users, getting compliance profiles, or updating node status.
 Roles are discussed in detail in Role-Based Access Control.

 Members and Policies

 A member, which was called a subject in v1, may be a user, a team, or an API token.
 Users and teams may be local, meaning they are defined within Chef Automate, or managed by an external identity provider, specifically LDAP or SAML.

 IAM v2 policy membership is separate and distinct from policy definition.
 (Notice that members were not included as part of the New Policy Definition.)
 Notably, with IAM v2, you can modify policy membership for any policy, but you can only adjust policy definition for Custom policies.

 IAM v2 distinguishes two types of policies: Chef-managed and Custom.
 Chef-managed policies are provided by Chef and are integral to the operation of Chef Automate.
 The policy statements in Chef-managed policies cannot be changed.
 Custom policies are policies that you create for your own needs.
 You can add, edit, and delete policy statements in your custom policies.

 Role-Based Access Control

 A role is a named list of actions.
 This list provides the benefit of encapsulation.
 A policy statement needs only the role’s name, and the policy is not burdened by all the details after initial definition, and reusability, in applying the role to any statement that needs it.